ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 A major function of :term:`branch configurations<Branch Configuration>` is to enable easy manipulation of the :term:`configuration parameters<Configuration Parameter>` of a :term:`model specification<Model Specification>`.
-These parameters generally govern interesting features of an intervention, such as it's target coverage or efficacy.
+These parameters generally govern interesting features of an intervention, such as its target coverage or efficacy.

 Within a branch configuration, you can specify several variations of these parameters to generate different scenarios or examine the sensitivity of a model to changes in a specific parameter.
 In the following sections we